mochoabuilds/-cognition-/README.md

 *** WORKING PAPER ***

-*** ATTACHED CODE FOR PROOF-OF-CONCEPT (Outline the area around multiple moving humans with a rectangle) ***
+*** ATTACHED CODE FOR PROOF-OF-CONCEPT (Outline the area around multiple moving humans with a rectangle and count the number of humans inside a building at one time) ***

 # WHAT IS IT?

 * My research extends the idea of what a neighborhood shop can and should be.
-I do this by creating a suite of open-source tools for neighborhood shops.
-With the help of other great minds, I develop application-specific models using sociological methods for the analysis of computer vision data.
-My goal is to show that there are less costly / more social ways to perform day-to-day operations using applications of the mathematical sciences.
+With the help of other great minds, I develop open source tools using sociological methods to analyze computer vision data.
+My goal is to showcase less costly / more social ways to perform day-to-day shop operations using applications of the mathematical and social sciences.

 # WHY?

 * Neighborhood shops do more than provide us with essential goods.
 They are where unrelated people relate.
 They are a place you can go daily for the simple pleasure of good company and conversation.
 However, these spaces of informal public life aren't totally engrained in our young Midwestern cities.
-I want to show how modern tools for neighborhood shops could keep them ahead of competition in a changing world.
+I want to help neighborhood shops migrate their IT spending to the edge-cloud and stay ahead of their competition in a changing world.

 # HOW?

-* First, I gather local knowledge - the practical sort that is embedded in the heads of neighborhood staff, and translate this knowledge into high quality annotated video data sets.
-Next, I use this information to train computer vision models to understand local knowledge.
-Finally, I feed the models video from in-store overhead cameras to track the movement of goods in neighborhood shops and further refine the models.
+* First, I gather local knowledge - the practical sort that is embedded in the heads of neighborhood staff, and translate it into high quality annotated video data sets.
+Next, I use this information to train computer vision models to understand shoppers actions.
+Finally, I feed the models video from in-store overhead cameras to track the movement of goods in neighborhood shops to real world applications.
 * I believe without a deeper understanding of training data, the development of better computer vision models is reduced to costly trial-and-error.
-Borrowing from sociological methods like ethnography may help us better understand how our training data impacts downstream classification accuracy.
+Borrowing from sociological methods like ethnography helps us better understand how our training data impacts downstream classification accuracy and build people centered applications.

-# REAL WORLD APPLICATIONS
+# PEOPLE CENTERED APPLICATIONS

 * Inventory Assistant via Smartphone App
-* Daily Service Notes (Autonomous Video Summarization) via Smartphone App
+* Service Notes (Autonomous Video Summarization) via Smartphone App
 * Autonomous Checkout via Smartphone App

 # PRODUCT DESIGN (PROTOTYPE)